-Surrounded on three sides by the Carpathian Mountains, it was a perfect place for a medieval settlement and much of the Old City, founded by the Teutonic Knights in 1211 has been restored.
-You can visit the fortress of Cetăţuia Braşovului and wander up Rope Street, the narrowest street in Europe.
+Surrounded on three sides by the Carpathian Mountains, Brasov was a perfect place for a medieval settlement and much of the Old City, founded by the Teutonic Knights in 1211, has been restored.
+You can visit Rasnov Castle, the fortress of Cetăţuia Braşovului or wander up Rope Street, the narrowest street in Europe.
 Braşov also provides a great base for exploring the surrounding countryside of the Transylvania region, where the air is fresh and the people friendly.
 We visit the nearby Bran Castle which is marketed as ‘Dracula’s Castle’ and is (incorrectly) said to have been the home of Vlad the Impaler.
 We also explore the beautiful Peles Castle, the striking Rupea Fortress and the fortified churches of Prejmer and Viscri, the latter of which is a UNESCO World Heritage Site.

 We continue our journey to Bucharest where you will have free time to explore the area and discover the contrasts of Romania's cultural capital.
-The architecture here is an eclectic mix of historical, communist period and modern styles and it may even remind you of Paris as in fact it has its own Arc de Triomphe.
-Bucharest even boasts the world’s second biggest building, the Palace of Parliament, built under the communist regime.
+The architecture here is an eclectic mix of historical, communist period and modern styles and it even has its own Arc de Triomphe.
+Bucharest also boasts the world’s second largest building, the Palace of Parliament, built under the communist regime.

 If you’d like to learn more about the traditional way of life of Romanian peasant farmers you can visit the Village Museum, an open air museum with around 300 traditional buildings filled with furniture, pottery and clothing collected from different regions of the country.